Cefbic/vuln-scanner-project/README.md

 ## 🔧 Project Overview

 The goal of this project was to:
+- Deploy a vulnerable web application on for testing
 - Customize and enhance an open-source vulnerability scanner
-- Deploy a vulnerable web application on for testing
 - Run scans to detect vulnerabilities and generate detailed reports
-- Analyze risk severity and recommend mitigations
+- Analyze risk severity

 ## 📸 Setup
 the process of cloning the DVWA repository from GitHub into the /var/www/html directory using git clone.
 After the cloning, I navigated into the DVWA directory and attempted to copy the configuration file using sudo